K-Phoen/k-phoen.github.io/_drafts/swim.md

     <figcaption>Heartbeat sent to a 4-nodes cluster</figcaption>
 </figure>

-The regularly sent heartbeats solve the failure detection problem and we can also use the broadcast communication channel to transmit information related to which nodes are in the cluster.
+The regular heartbeats solve the failure detection problem and we can also use the broadcast communication channel to transmit information related to which nodes are in the cluster.
 So this protocol solves both the failure detection problem and the *member-list* one.

 But when we look more closely at what happens in the network, we notice that the more the cluster grows, the more messages are sent.